 Information for PGR students on conducting research at Sheffield.

-All research students are expected to comply with the University’s policy on Good Research & Innovation Practices (GRIP), which can be found on the University’s research ethics and integrity homepage.
+All research students are expected to comply with the University’s policy on Good Research & Innovation Practices (GRIP), which can be found on the University’s public research ethics and integrity homepage.

 The policy sets out the University’s expectations for how research should be undertaken, from start to finish, including the responsibilities of both students and supervisors.
 It sets out expected good practice in each key aspect of research from designing research projects to publication.
 It also includes information about practices that are considered to be unacceptable, and how to address concerns that students or staff may have in this regard.